John Wood (English actor): Career

 Wood made his West End debut as Don Quixote in Peter Hall's staging of Tennessee Williams's Camino Real (Phoenix, 1957).
 He then joined George Devine's English Stage Company, which at the time was about to change the course of new British drama at the Royal Court.
 Wood read scripts, co-directed a Sunday production, and appeared in Nigel Dennis's The Making of Moo (1957).
 Wood returned to the West End in Peter Hall's production of The Brouhaha (Aldwych, 1958), in which he had only a small part; but as Peter Sellers's understudy he played a leading role 15 times.

-Despairing of a successful career, he rejected several offers from Hall in the early 1960s to join the newly formed Royal Shakespeare Company.
-Where he chose to appear on television in A Tale of Two Cities and Barnaby Rudge, along with other production.
+Despairing of a successful career, he rejected several offers from Hall in the early 1960s to join the newly formed Royal Shakespeare Company, where he chose to appear on television in A Tale of Two Cities and Barnaby Rudge, along with other production.
 He returned to the West End in 1961 as Henry Albertson in the whimsical off-Broadway musical, The Fantasticks, at the Apollo.
-Most of the next six years were spent in a variety of films and TV programs.
-Three of his last TV performances were in short plays written by Tom Stoppard for Thirty Minute Theatre: "Teeth" (February 1967), "Another Moon Called Earth" (28 June 1967), and "The Bird Who Knew Too Much" (February 1967), an episode of The Avengers.
+Most of the next six years were spent in a variety of films and TV programmes.
+His last TV performances were in short plays written by Tom Stoppard for Thirty Minute Theatre: "Teeth" (February 1967) and "Another Moon Called Earth" (28 June 1967).
+He also appeared in "The Bird Who Knew Too Much" (February 1967), an episode of The Avengers (Wood also appeared in the ill-fated film version of the series thirty years later).

-His association with Stoppard brought him back to the stage.
+Wood's association with Stoppard brought him back to the stage.
 In his New York debut Wood played Guildenstern in the Broadway premiere of Stoppard's Rosencrantz and Guildenstern Are Dead.
 Wood's performance as Guildenstern earned a Tony nomination.
 While in America, he starred in two Jerry Lewis films, One More Time and Which Way to the Front?.
 Wood recalled of Lewis: "He taught me never to be afraid to take a risk.
 There was only one response, laughter, to the most horrific, cruel thing you can imagine."

 He returned to England to play Frederick the Great in Romulus Linney's The Sorrows of Frederick at the Birmingham Rep in 1970.
 The same year he had his first real London success in Harold Pinter's revival of James Joyce's Exiles.
 His performance as Richard Rowan, a self-tortured author with a need to be deceived by his wife, won the Bancroft Gold Medal award in 1970 for Most Promising Actor.